-Tamr uses the cluster manager from YARN for running Spark jobs, instead of the standalone cluster manager from Spark.
+Tamr Core uses the cluster manager from YARN for running Spark jobs, instead of the standalone cluster manager from Spark.
 The YARN cluster manager starts up a ResourceManager and NodeManager servers.

 To see the list of all Spark jobs that have been submitted to the cluster manager, access the YARN Resource Manager at its Web UI port.